databrary/design/ridir-16/narrative.md

 **Broader Impacts.**
 The project will have broad impact across the behavioral, social, biological, and educational sciences that rely on video data.
-It will make shared video datasets more findable, accessible, interoperable, and reusable (11).
+It will help make shared video datasets more findable, accessible, interoperable, and reusable (11).
 The enhancements will expand opportunities for scientists at institutions with limited resources to participate in scientific discourse about behavior and its development.
 Because many of these institutions serve students from underrepresented groups, the project will expand research opportunities for them as well.
 By making data sharing more attractive to scientists, the project will increase the quantity and quality of shared video datasets.
+It will allow researchers to extract more value from existing and future shared video datasets, allowing and improving insights about education and psychology.
 By making coding files and manuals more readily sharable, the project will improve transparency and boost reproducibility.
 Finally, the project will raise the profile of video-based research and bolster interest in and support for the behavioral sciences among the public.